Find Trade Colleges

 Top 10 Best General Engineering Technology Associate Degree Schools

-Our 2023 rankings named Mississippi Gulf Coast Community College the best value school in the Southeast Region for general engineering technology students working on their associate degree.
-Located in the rural area of Perkinston, Mississippi Gulf Coast Community College is a public school with a medium-sized student population.
+Our analysis found Mississippi Gulf Coast Community College to be the best value school for general engineering technology students who want to pursue a associate degree in the Southeast Region .
+Located in the rural area of Perkinston, Mississippi Gulf Coast Community College is a public college with a medium-sized student population.

-Mississippi Gulf Coast Community College undergraduate students pay an average of $7,250 in tuition and fees each year.
+EFSC undergraduate students pay an average of $10,976 in tuition and fees each year.

 You’ll join some of the best and brightest minds around you if you attend Jefferson State Community College.
 The school came in at #3 on this year’s Best Value General Engineering Technology Associate Degree Schools in the Southeast Region list.
-Located in the medium-sized city of Birmingham, Jeff State is a public college with a moderately-sized student population.
+Located in the city of Birmingham, Jeff State is a public college with a medium-sized student population.

 Out-of-state tuition fees for undergraduate students at Jeff State are $8,910 per year.
 After completing their Associate Degree, engineering tech graduates from Jeff State carry an average student debtload of $8,150.